DRMacIver/docs/thinking/becoming-effective/index.markdown

 In general I seem to be unusually good at getting started in a new job.
 This piece is an outline on how I go about doing that.

+The essential goal is to treat this as a *learning* problem, and to solve it through learning by doing.
+This results in both my learning more rapidly but also in my getting things done almost immediately because of how I focus my learning process.

 There are essentially three key principles I apply, all about information:

-1. Acquire as little information as possible
+1. Avoid acquiring information you don't need
-2. Acquire information as efficiently as possible
+2. Acquire information efficiently
-3. Use the information you acquire as effectively as possible
+3. Use the information you acquire well

 I’ll elaborate on each of these and how to do them.

-## Acquire as little information as possible

-This one is the only one that might be counter-intuitive.
-The others… well, yes.
-You want to acquire information efficiently and use it effectively.
-That’s kinda what learning quickly means.
-But acquiring as little information as possible?
-What’s that about?
-Surely when trying to learn stuff you want to acquire as much information as possible, right?

-Wrong.

-This sort of thinking fundamentally misunderstand the purpose of learning, at least in this context.
+## Avoid acquiring information you don't need

-Learning is only useful when it allows you to get things done.
-Filling your brain with information is all very well, but what if you’ve filled your brain with entirely the wrong information?
+For the purpose of this piece, learning is only useful when it allows you to get things done.
+Filling your brain with information is all very well, but without grounding it in practical things you're trying to get done it becomes somewhat purposeless knowledge.

-Work example (a hypothetical one.
-I’ve not seen this happen, though I have seen similar): Suppose you diligently sit down, trace through the database schema, learning how everything fits together.
-You spend about a week doing this.
-Then you get told that that’s the old schema and we’re 2/3rds of the way through migrating to an entirely new data storage system after which that schema will be retired.
-Now the knowledge of the history isn’t entirely useless, but there’s certainly more useful things you could have been doing with that week.
+There are cases where you *do* need to dump a great deal of information into your brain before you can usefully get started, but most jobs are not one of those cases and you'll learn better by not trying.

 The goal of learning as little information as possible forces you to do three important things: